illusion5556/JuDGE/README.md

 ## Citation

-If you use the JuDGE dataset in your research, please cite our paper.
+If you find the JuDGE dataset helpful for your research, or if you are also working on document generation in the legal domain, we would sincerely appreciate it if you could cite our paper.

 ```
 [Add your citation details here]